floschu/control/README.md

 }
 ```

-a global states can be merged with the `Controller.state` via `transformMutation`:
+a global state can be merged with the `Controller.state` via `transformMutation`:

 ``` kotlin
 val userSession: Flow<Session>